The Short Answer

 Tolerance matters too.
 A dog that only handles grooming in short sessions may do better with frequent light maintenance instead of occasional long appointments.

-How Often Should You Clean a Dog's Ears? is easiest to manage when the routine stays simple and consistent instead of reactive.
+How Often Should You Clean a Dog's Ears? gets easier when you break the job into small repeatable steps instead of waiting for buildup.

-How Often Should You Clean a Dog's Ears? is easiest to manage when the routine stays simple and consistent instead of reactive.
+How Often Should You Clean a Dog's Ears? gets easier when you break the job into small repeatable steps instead of waiting for buildup.

-How Often Should You Clean a Dog's Ears? is easiest to manage when the routine stays simple and consistent instead of reactive.
+How Often Should You Clean a Dog's Ears? gets easier when you break the job into small repeatable steps instead of waiting for buildup.

 FAQ